databendlabs/databend/docs/doc/14-sql-commands/20-query-syntax/02-query-with.md

   </TabItem>
   <TabItem value="MATERIALIZED" label="MATERIALIZED">

 In this case, we use the MATERIALIZED keyword, which means the CTE customer_orders will not be inlined.
 Instead, the CTE's result will be calculated and stored in memory during the CTE definition's execution.
-Later, when executing the main query, Databend will directly retrieve the pre-computed result from memory, avoiding the overhead of repeatedly executing the CTE.
+Later, when executing the main query, Databend will directly retrieve the pre-computed result from memory.
+If a query uses a CTE more than once, this also helps avoid the overhead of repeatedly executing the CTE.

 ```sql
 WITH customer_orders AS MATERIALIZED (